Telegraph code: ASCII extension and Unicode

 The arrival of the microprocessor in the 1970s and the personal computer in the 1980s with their 8-bit architecture led to the 8-bit byte becoming the standard unit of computer storage.
 Packing 7-bit data into 8-bit storage is inconvenient for data retrieval.
 Instead, most computers stored one ASCII character per byte.
 This left one bit over that was not doing anything useful.
 Computer manufacturers used this bit in extended ASCII to overcome some of the limitations of standard ASCII.
 The main issue was that ASCII was geared to English, particularly American English, and lacked the accented vowels used in other European languages such as French.
 Currency symbols for other countries were also added to the character set.
 Unfortunately, different manufacturers implemented different extended ASCIIs making them incompatible across platforms.
-In 1987, the International Standards Organisation issued the standard ISO 8859-1, for an 8-bit character encoding based on 7-bit ASCII which was widely taken up.
+In 1987, the International Organization for Standardization (ISO) issued the standard ISO 8859-1, for an 8-bit character encoding based on 7-bit ASCII which was widely taken up.

 ISO 8859 character encodings were developed for non-Latin scripts such as Cyrillic, Hebrew, Arabic, and Greek.
 This was still problematic if a document or data used more than one script.
 Multiple switches between character encodings was required.
 This was solved by the publication in 1991 of the standard for 16-bit Unicode, in development since 1987.
 Unicode maintained ASCII characters at the same code points for compatibility.
 As well as support for non-Latin scripts, Unicode provided code points for logograms such as Chinese characters and many specialist characters such as astrological and mathematical symbols.
 In 1996, Unicode 2.0 allowed code points greater than 16-bit; up to 20-bit, and 21-bit with an additional private use area.
 20-bit Unicode provided support for extinct languages such as Old Italic script and many rarely used Chinese characters.